GoogleChrome/web.dev/src/site/content/en/blog/usb/index.md

   URL].
 - It exposes a WebUSB Serial API that you may use to override the default one.

-Let's look at the JavaScript code again.
-Once we get the `device` picked by the user, `device.open` simply runs all platform-specific steps to start a session with the USB device.
-Then, we have to select an available USB Configuration with `device.selectConfiguration`.
-Remember that a Configuration specifies how the device is powered, its maximum power consumption and its number of interfaces.
-Talking about interfaces, we also need to request exclusive access with `device.claimInterface` since data can only be transferred to an interface or associated endpoints when the interface is claimed.
-Finally calling `device.controlTransferOut` is needed to set up the Arduino device with the appropriate commands to communicate through the WebUSB Serial API.
+Look at the JavaScript code again.
+Once I get the `device` picked by the user, `device.open()` runs all platform-specific steps to start a session with the USB device.
+Then, I have to select an available USB Configuration with `device.selectConfiguration()`.
+Remember that a configuration specifies how the device is powered, its maximum power consumption and its number of interfaces.
+Speaking of interfaces, I also need to request exclusive access with `device.claimInterface()` since data can only be transferred to an interface or associated endpoints when the interface is claimed.
+Finally calling `device.controlTransferOut()` is needed to set up the Arduino device with the appropriate commands to communicate through the WebUSB Serial API.

-From there, `device.transferIn` performs a bulk transfer onto the device to inform it that the host is ready to receive bulk data.
+From there, `device.transferIn()` performs a bulk transfer onto the device to inform it that the host is ready to receive bulk data.
 Then, the promise is fulfilled with a `result` object containing a [DataView] `data` that has to be parsed appropriately.

-For those who are familiar with USB, all of this should look pretty familiar.
+If you're familiar with USB, all of this should look pretty familiar.

 ### I want more

 The WebUSB API lets you interact with the all USB transfer/endpoint types:

-- CONTROL transfers, used to send or receive configuration or command parameters to a USB device are handled with `controlTransferIn(setup, length)` and `controlTransferOut(setup, data)`.
+- CONTROL transfers, used to send or receive configuration or command parameters to a USB device, are handled with `controlTransferIn(setup, length)` and `controlTransferOut(setup, data)`.
-- INTERRUPT transfers, used for a small amount of time sensitive data are handled with the same methods as BULK transfers with `transferIn(endpointNumber, length)` and `transferOut(endpointNumber, data)`.
+- INTERRUPT transfers, used for a small amount of time sensitive data, are handled with the same methods as BULK transfers with `transferIn(endpointNumber, length)` and `transferOut(endpointNumber, data)`.
-- ISOCHRONOUS transfers, used for streams of data like video and sound are handled with `isochronousTransferIn(endpointNumber, packetLengths)` and `isochronousTransferOut(endpointNumber, data, packetLengths)`.
+- ISOCHRONOUS transfers, used for streams of data like video and sound, are handled with `isochronousTransferIn(endpointNumber, packetLengths)` and `isochronousTransferOut(endpointNumber, data, packetLengths)`.
-- BULK transfers, used to transfer a large amount of non-time-sensitive data in a reliable way are handled with `transferIn(endpointNumber, length)` and `transferOut(endpointNumber, data)`.
+- BULK transfers, used to transfer a large amount of non-time-sensitive data in a reliable way, are handled with `transferIn(endpointNumber, length)` and `transferOut(endpointNumber, data)`.

 You may also want to have a look at Mike Tsao's [WebLight project] which